-World’s Longest Living Mesotheliomia Patient Shares His Secret for Surviving Cancer
+World’s Longest Living Mesothelioma Patient Shares His Secret for Surviving Cancer

 - Adhering to what he calls an “anti-cancer” diet, which consists of eliminating white sugar, processed foods, white flour and fried foods

-In addition to his diet regimen, Paul also relied on the use of Ukrain, a plant-based chemotherapy replacement.
+In addition to his diet regimen, Paul also relied on the use of Ukrain, a plant-based therapy that combines herbs with low dose chemo.
 He feels lucky that, from the beginning, he worked with doctors who embraced his reliance on complementary health treatments.

 These days, Paul advocates for Mesothelioma education and spends much of his time offering words of wisdom and hope to those suffering from the disease.
 His book, Surviving Mesothelioma and Other Cancers, offers practical advice and a host of resources on where to find help, support and treatment options after a cancer diagnosis.

-Although traditional medicine offers more treatment choices for Mesothelioma these days, Paul believes that it is a combination of both conventional and alternative treatments that provide the most benefit for cancer patients.
+Although traditional medicine offers more treatment choices for Mesothelioma these days, Paul believes that patients should explore the total universe of options that exist to help survive this deadly disease.

 “Conventional treatments now offer more options, but there is still the necessity to understand what is [offered],” he says.